Guatemalan Circus Lions Rescued From Despicable Conditions Are Finally Home In Africa

 Greater Good is once again helping lions fly to a safe sanctuary.
 A couple of years ago, 33 lions needed funds to fly them from Peru to South Africa.
 Thanks to people like you, enough money was raised to save and send all the lions.
 Now, we are looking for your help again.
 These five lions need our help in raising money to fly them to South Africa and provide food, vet care, and bedding in the meantime.

 The animals need your help!
-You can help rescue by shopping and purchasing items from The Animal Rescue Site that gives back to the cause.
-Another way is to donate directly to the cause.
+You can help by donating directly to the cause.
 Together we can show these amazing animals the care and love they deserve.

 Without donations, the rescue team would not be able to care for the animals, or fly them to their forever homes.
 Thank you for helping these animals and showing them that humans can be gentle and loving.
 Together we can save them all!